isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-fleas-live-in-human-hair.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can Fleas Live in Human Hair?
 (7 Quick Tips)
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /can-fleas-live-in-human-hair/
-$12025-05-19T00:00:00+03:00
 ---

 [Flea bites on humans](https://pestpolicy.com/do-fleas-bite-humans/) from cat fleas, dog fleas, rat fleas cause irritation, itching, pain, and distress - they'll bite calves, ankles, lower legs, and feet.
 But are flea bites on the human scalp common?
 Can these pests create a permanent residence in your hair?
-So, *can fleas live in human hair? *
+So, *can fleas live in human hair?Â *
 - *In summary, when you sleep with a pet, fleas can temporarily hide in dense or full frizzy human hair (like Remy human hair).
-This is common when they can't find their preferred hosts like cats or dogs. *
+This is common when they can't find their preferred hosts like cats or dogs.Â *
 - *While female fleas have lower fertility inside the human hair, human blood is not preferred by fleas.
-Thus you won't find flea eggs laid or developing to other stages in the flea cycle. *
+Thus you won't find flea eggs laidÂ or developing to other stages in the flea cycle.Â *
 *However, chigoe or human fleas (found in tropical areas) will prefer human hosts.
 Human fleas will burrow into the human skin, suck blood, and lay eggs in their numbers.
-See the flea spray. *
+See the flea spray.Â *
 [amazon bestseller="Best Flea Spray" items="2" template="table"]
 ## Details: Can Fleas Live in Human Hair?
 (7 Quick Tips)
 Usually,